PrefectHQ/prefect/docs/guides/docker.md

 For example, when release `2.11.5` is published:

 1. Images with the release packaged are built for each supported Python version (3.8, 3.9, 3.10, 3.11) with both standard Python and Conda.
-2. These images are tagged with the full description, e.g. `prefect:2.1.1-python3.10` and `prefect:2.1.1-python3.10-conda`.
+2. These images are tagged with the full description.
+For example, `prefect:2.1.1-python3.10` and `prefect:2.1.1-python3.10-conda`.
-3. For users that want more specific pins, these images are also tagged with the SHA of the git commit of the release, e.g. `sha-88a7ff17a3435ec33c95c0323b8f05d7b9f3f6d2-python3.10`
+3. For users that want more specific pins, these images are also tagged with the SHA of the git commit of the release.
+For example, `sha-88a7ff17a3435ec33c95c0323b8f05d7b9f3f6d2-python3.10`.
-4. For users that want to be on the latest `2.1.x` release, receiving patch updates, we update a tag without the patch version to this release, e.g. `prefect.2.1-python3.10`.
+4. For users that want to be on the latest `2.1.x` release and receiving patch updates, we update a tag without the patch version to this release.
+For example, `prefect.2.1-python3.10`.
-5. For users that want to be on the latest `2.x.y` release, receiving minor version updates, we update a tag without the minor or patch version to this release, e.g. `prefect.2-python3.10`
+5. For users that want to be on the latest `2.x.y` release and receiving minor version updates, we update a tag without the minor or patch version to this release.
+For example, `prefect.2-python3.10`.
-6. Finally, for users who want the latest `2.x.y` release without specifying a Python version, we update `2-latest` to the image for our highest supported Python version, which in this case would be equivalent to `prefect:2.1.1-python3.10`.
+6. For users who want the latest `2.x.y` release without specifying a Python version, we update `2-latest` to the image for our highest supported Python version, which in this case is equivalent to `prefect:2.1.1-python3.10`.

 !!! tip "Choose image versions carefully"
     It's a good practice to use Docker images with specific Prefect versions in production.